ianwdunlop/COSHH-API/README.md

 ### Using AWS Lambda

-The project contains a `template.json` which defines the routes and the params required to run the app.
+The project contains a `template.yaml` which defines the routes and the params required to run the app using AWS lambda.
+The lambda server version of the main method is within `lambda\main.go`.
+This is so we can still keep the original bare metal go version and build and run it within docker rather than always having to use lambda.
 Use the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to deploy it.
 To run locally start up the db using `docker compose up -d db` and then:
 ```bash
 make build